Pittsburgh-NEH-Institute/Institute-Materials-2020/schedule/week_1/week_1_day_1_plan.md

 # Week 1, Day 1: Monday, July 11, 2022
 ## Synopsis

->The Institute opens with a high-level view of the types of engagement required by
+>Fundamentals.
+The Institute opens with a high-level view of the types of
-                a textual editor, beginning (always!) from the research questions and leading to the production of an actual edition.
-In session two we introduce the computational pipeline as a way of modeling the development of a digital edition.
-The afternoon sessions ground the morning’s theoretical work with a presentation of the research goals and materials to be used in the laboratory edition.
-We discuss document analysis and OCR as first steps in the editorial workflow.
-The special topic session of this first day is reserved for participants to install the software packages required to work on the laboratory edition, all of which will be provided by the Institute.
+                engagement required by a textual editor, beginning (always!) from the research questions and leading to the production of an actual edition.
+In session two we introduce the computational pipeline as a way of modeling project development.
+We begin the afternoon by installing the software packages required for our Institute.
+                Finally, we discuss some exemplary digital editions and start using XQuery to explore XML.

 ## Outcome goals
 * Introduce everyone to one another.